spacefito/ardana-input-model/2.0/examples/entry-scale-ironic-multi-tenancy/README.md

 This example requires the following networks:

-- IPMI/iLO network, connected to the deployer and the IPMI/iLO ports of all nodes.
+- IPMI/iLO: network connected to the deployer and the IPMI/iLO ports of all nodes.

-- External API - This is the network that users will use to make requests to the cloud.
+- External API: This is the network that users will use to make requests to the cloud.

-- Cloud Management - This is the network that will be used for all internal traffic between cloud services.
+- Cloud Management: This is the network that will be used for all internal traffic between cloud services.
 This network is also used to install and configure the controller nodes.
 This network needs to be on an untagged VLAN.

-- Provisioning - This is the network used to PXE boot the Ironic nodes and install the operating system selected by tenants.
+- Provisioning: This is the network used to PXE boot the Ironic nodes and install the operating system selected by tenants.
 This network needs to be tagged on the switch for control plane/Ironic compute nodes.
 For Ironic bare metal nodes, VLAN configuration on the switch will be set by neutron driver.

-- Tenant VLANs - The range of VLAN IDs should be reserved for use by Ironic and set in the cloud configuration.
+- Tenant VLANs: The range of VLAN IDs should be reserved for use by Ironic and set in the cloud configuration.
 It is configured as untagged on control plane nodes, therefore it cannot be combined with Management network on the same network interface.